Internships with the China Environment Forum

-CEF is only able to provide unpaid internships.
-As a general rule, we expect individuals to be able to devote 20 - 35 hours per week, depending on your schedule.
+CEF is offering a paid ($17.45/hour) internship.
+As a general rule, we expect individuals to be able to devote 25 - 30 hours per week, depending on your schedule.

 International students are eligible, but they must hold a valid F-1 or J-1 visa and appropriate work authorization, especially if they are receiving compensation for the internships.
 All international students must obtain written permission from their Designated School Official or Responsible Visa Officer at their university stating that they are in valid immigration status and eligible to do an internship at the Center.
 Applicants must have the appropriate visa to undertake the internship.
 The Wilson Center is an equal opportunity employer and follows equal opportunity employment guidelines in the selection of its interns.